thunderbird/webext-docs/changes/esr78.rst

 __ https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/contentScripts

-* Scripts can also be registered to run automatically on composition window "tabs", using the new :doc:`/composeScripts` API.
+* Scripts can also be registered to run automatically on composition window "tabs", using the new :doc:`/composeScripts`.
 Again, this works just like the contentScripts API:

   .. code-block:: javascript